Topological Phase Transition and Geometrical Frustration in Fourier Photonic Simulator

-According to the convolution theorem \cite{sneddon_fourier_1995}, the integral of light intensity $I(\boldsymbol{u})$ multiplied by a modulation function $I_M(\boldsymbol{u})$ is equivalent to performing the convolution operation for all spins with the convolutional kernel, $\mathcal{F}^{-1}\left\{I_M(\boldsymbol{u})\right\}$ \cite{supp}.
-Since $I_M(\boldsymbol{u})$ modulates the light intensity in the Fourier plane, we call it the Fourier mask.
-When $\mathcal{F}^{-1}\left\{I_M(\boldsymbol{u})\right\}$ takes the form of summation over several delta functions, representing the interaction between a spin to others at discrete lattice sites, the corresponding Fourier mask can be described by

-where $\boldsymbol{r}^{(\alpha)}$ is the distance between coupling spin sites.
-The summation over $\alpha$ indicates that arbitrary range interactions can be achieved by a Fourier mask.
-Therefore, the Hamiltonian of the XY model can be directly obtained in experiment by an appropriate Fourier mask, which accelerates the sampling of spin configurations (see derivation in Supplementary Material \cite{supp}).
-In our experiment, the Fourier mask is linearly renormalized to values between 0 and 1, which allows experimental implementation with an intensity attenuator such as a metasurface \cite{liu_multifunctional_2021}.
+In the FPS, the SLM pixel arrays correspond to the spin lattices with the spin orientation angles $\theta$ encoded in the modulated phases of light $\varphi$, and the disorder strength $\xi$ encoded in the light field amplitude $A$ (see FIG.~\ref{fig1} and End Matter).
+The light reflected from the SLM is transformed by a lens to its Fourier plane, where we place a camera to measure the light intensity $I(\bm{u})$, with $\bm{u}$ being the coordinates on the camera.
+By specifically designing a mask $I_M(\bm{u})$ and make integration of $I(\bm{u})I_M(\bm{u})$ we can obtain the Hamiltonian of the spins with various XY interactions in Eq.~(\ref{equ1}) (see End Matter and the Supplementary Materials \cite{supp} for more details).

-In addition, this strategy is compatible with the free arrangement of spins on the SLM.
-It introduces a new programmable degree of freedom, enabling to customize special lattice geometries beyond square lattices.
-For instance, the honeycomb and kagome lattices can be constructed by introducing vacancies and displacements in arranging spins on the SLM.
-The vacancy means that the wavefront amplitude of incident light is set to zero at these sites, achieved by an additional intensity modulation or by directly implementing complex amplitude modulation.
-We then use the Markov chain Monte Carlo (MCMC) sampling algorithm, e.g., Metropolis-Hastings \cite{chib_understanding_1995} and parallel tempering \cite{earl_parallel_2005}, to update the spin configurations and to study XY models across a range of lattice geometries.
-The sampling loop of FPS is shown in FIG. \ref{fig1}.
+This strategy is compatible with the free arrangement of spins on the SLM, enabling special lattice configurations beyond square lattices.
+For instance, honeycomb and kagome lattices can be constructed by introducing vacancies and displacements of spins on the SLM.
+Since the SLM we used in the experiment can also modulate light intensity, we can introduce vacancy sites by setting the light intensity on those pixels to be zero.
+After obtaining the Hamiltonian, we use the Markov chain Monte Carlo (MCMC) sampling algorithm, e.g., Metropolis-Hastings \cite{chib_understanding_1995} and parallel tempering \cite{earl_parallel_2005}, to update the spin configurations and to study XY models across a range of lattice geometries.
+The sampling loop of FPS is shown in FIG.~\ref{fig1} (see \cite{supp} for algorithm details).